SumiSastri/nextjs-aws-app/docs/heroku/heroku_README.md

 Login to Heroku `heroku login`
 In root create a Procfile - add `web: node index.js` More about the Procfile [https://devcenter.heroku.com/articles/procfile]

+- Create a pre-deploy environment (branch) clean up and fix for deploy